franko/gsl/README.md

 name of the BLAS DLL library to gslcblas and prevent therefore the usage of an alternative BLAS library.

-Second reason was to increase the compilation time, especially on Windows when using MinGW.
+Second reason was to improve the build time, especially on Windows when using MinGW.
-When using Meson the build time is greatly improved and gslcblas is not compiled altogether is it is not required reducing further the build time.
+When using Meson the build time is greatly improved and gslcblas is not compiled altogether if it is not required reducing further the build time.

 ## How to use it?